servalproject/serval-dna/doc/Servald-Configuration.md

 mask, which together with `dummy_address` determines the interface's IP broadcast address.

-The `drop_unicasts`, option, if true, will drop overlay frames addressed to the interface's unicast IP address, so that only broadcast packets will be read.
+The `drop_unicasts` option, if true, will drop overlay frames addressed to the interface's unicast IP address, so that only broadcast packets will be read.

-The `drop_broadcasts`, option, if true, will drop overlay frames addressed to the interface's broadcast IP address, so that only unicast packets will be read.
+The `drop_broadcasts` option, if true, will drop overlay frames addressed to the interface's broadcast IP address, so that only unicast packets will be read.
 This can simulate the effects of the Fi-Fi drivers on some Android devices that filter out broadcast packets (to prevent the device from waking up